Embedded-AsRebhi/RaspberryPiZero_Linux_Drivers/ButtonBuzzer/README.md

 # Hardware Interface

-- Requires only an available  GPIO pin.
+- Requires only an available  GPIO and PWM pin.
 - Ensure the GPIO and PWM used are not already taken by another peripheral.

 # Device Tree of Button : interruption